marievh/marievh.github.io/README.md

-This is a playground where I'm learning html and css.
+I'm learning html and css through building this website.